BogdanSavvy/stpro-vin/README.md

-This is a commercial project for the Vinnitsa enterprise "ST PRO.VIN".
+This is a commercial project for the Vinnitsa enterprise "STPRO-VIN".